steve12345585/SnipeOffice/embeddedobj/README.md

-# Embedding Objects Into LibreOffice
+# Embedding Objects Into SnipeOffice

-Code for embedding objects into LibreOffice (reverse of `embedserv` module).
+Code for embedding objects into SnipeOffice (reverse of `embedserv` module).